marwai/vm/README.md

 ## excercise create two folders: dir1 and dir2
 1. in each dir create two files: test1 and test2.txt
 2. check the current dir location and document the command to access the dir and exit

+## Terminology
-3. Navigating through linux - cd ..
+- cd .. - navigate back to previous folder
-4. Going inside folder - cd
+- cd - move to folder
+- rm - remove file or dir
+- sudo su - change to root user
+- id - check who is using the machine
+- echo - print command line
+- exit - go back to user

+- install packages - sudo apt-get install nginx
+- check status or programs -
+- Launch nginx in browser